hydroper-6jB4v9P1FIX/ds-overview/src/memory.md

 # Memory

-All types are passed by value by default.
+All types, excluding primitives, are reference types using reference counting.

 ## Copy